HarvsG/ha-glinet4-integration/README.md

 # ha-glinet-integration
+A HomeAssistant custom component for GL-inet routers that uses [their API](https://dev.gl-inet.com/api/).

-Working - in alpha, breaking changes very likely Contributions welcome, for ideas see the TODO list below or the various TODOs in the code
+Working - in alpha, breaking changes very likely Contributions welcome, for ideas see the TODO list below or the various `#TODO`s in the code

 ## Features
 - Device tracker for devices connected directly or indirectly to a Gl-inet router
 - Control a configured wireguard client with a switch

-## Install
+## Installation
 1. Create a new folder in `config/custom_components` called glinet
 2. Copy manually, or clone the files in this repo into that folder `git clone https://github.com/HarvsG/ha-glinet-integration.git . ` (The `.` at the end is important)
 3. Reboot homeassistant